-To evaluate adverse event rates, we included clinical trials and observational cohort studies.
+To evaluate adverse event rates, we included clinical trials and observational cohort studies designed to assess adverse events between different long-acting opioids.
 Clinical trials are often not designed to assess adverse events, and may select patients at low-risk for adverse events (in order to minimize dropout rates) and utilize methodology inadequate for assessing adverse events.
-Observational studies designed to assess adverse event rates may include broader populations, carry out observations over a longer time period, utilize higher quality methodologic techniques for assessing adverse events, or examine larger sample sizes.
+Well-designed observational studies designed to assess adverse event rates may include broader populations, carry out observations over a longer time period, utilize higher quality methodological techniques for assessing adverse events, or examine larger sample sizes.
 One unique issue that complicates the interpretation of studies of chronic pain is "incomplete cross-tolerance."
 In medical jargon, a patient who finds that a particular opioid is less effective over time is said to have become "tolerant" to that drug.
 "Incomplete cross-tolerance" means that a patient's "tolerance" for one opioid may not carry over to other opioids.
 According to the theory of incomplete cross-tolerance, individuals who have been taking one opioid may do better if they switch to a different opioid-not because the new one is a better drug, but simply because it is not the one they have been taking.
-In observational studies of both cancer and non-cancer patients, there is some evidence that incomplete cross-tolerance occurs.
-15-18
+In observational studies of both cancer and non-cancer patients, there is some evidence that incomplete cross-tolerance occurs.15-